China 'rotates' troops in Hong Kong ahead of planned rallies

 But they have evolved into a wider call for greater democracy and an investigation into allegations of police brutality.

-The mainly young protesters say their freedoms, unique within China, are being eroded by Beijing.
+The mainly young protesters say freedoms within the semi-autonomous city, unique within China, are being eroded by Beijing.

 On Sunday police deployed water cannon and fired a warning gunshot to fend off radical protesters after a sanctioned rally turned ugly, in some of the worst violence of the past three months.